 Major Programs of Study

 The Department offers courses of instruction at both the undergraduate and graduate levels.
-Depending on the student's own academic interests and post-graduate goals, there are several programs of study (concentrations) to choose from.
+Depending on the student's own academic interests and post-graduate goals, there are several three degree programs of study to choose from.

-All majors in anthropology require a minimum of 122 semester hours for the degree.
-Social Science teaching licensure with an anthropology concentration requires 123 semester hours.
-The Bachelor of Arts degree requires a minor.
+All majors in anthropology require a minimum of 120 semester hours for the degree.
+The Bachelor of Arts degree and Bachelor of Science degree requires a minor (the Bachelor of Science, Multidisciplinary degree does not).
 In addition to General Education courses and major and minor requirements, electives must be taken to meet the total required minimum hours.
-Two semester hours of free electives OUTSIDE the major discipline are required.
 The Department also offers an additional course of study for graduating with Departmental Honors.

 Minors in Anthropology